How To Transition To Zero-Drop Running Shoes

 Measuring The Drop

-Let’s break it down with an example.
-Say your running shoes have 12 millimeters of material under the toes and 18 millimeters under the heel.
-Quick math tells us that the difference is 6 millimeters—that’s your heel-to-drop measurement.
+For example, if your running shoes have 12 mm of material under the toes and 18 mm under the heel, then the difference between the two is 6 mm, and that’s the heel-to-drop.

 Zero-Drop VS. Minimalist shoes

-Now, let’s clear up a common misconception.
 Are zero-drop shoes the same as minimalist shoes?
+That’s a good question.

 How To Zero Drop Shoes Are Different From Regular Running Shoes